mal-lang/mal-simulator/README.md

 print("Simulation finished.
 Agent actions:", agent_actions)
 ```

-You can also run your own simulation loop:
+You can also run your own simulation loop.

 ```
-from malsim import MalSimulator, run_simulation, Scenario
+from malsim import MalSimulator, Scenario

 scenario = Scenario.load_from_file("my_scenario.yml")
 sim = MalSimulator.from_scenario(scenario)